 In the TV series Arashi No Yoru Ni: Himitsu no Tomodachi, Boro always refers to Gabu as "Gabu-nii".

-In Blue ExorcistYukio calls Rin "Nii-san", but refers to him as "Ani" when talking about him to others.
+In Blue ExorcistYukio calls Rin "Nii-san"Fun fact Yukio uses the word "Nii-san" in the Anime and Movie alone almost 200 times, without taking into account various Extras and the Manga.
+Talk about a brother complex., but refers to him as "Ani" when talking about him to others.
 Amaimon noticeably calls Mephisto the respectful "Aniue".

 In Initial D, Keisuke almost invariably refers to his older brother Ryosuke as "aniki."